GetTheGitHub/special-waddle/README.md

 # special-waddle
-Restyling a basic counter app with an extra refresh button as part of [scrimba front-end course](https://scrimba.com)
+Restyling a basic counter app with an additional refresh button as part of [scrimba front-end course](https://scrimba.com)

 ## Feature
 Making basic calculations: increment, save and refresh while showing the results after each count